 In simple terms, earned media is publicity, endorsement, brand mentions or backlinks to your website that reside on media platforms which you do not own or control and which have been created independently by someone else.

-It may be as fleeting as a mention of your company on a webcast, a link to your website on an industry commentator’s blog or perhaps a shout-out sent over social media.
+It may be as fleeting as a mention of your company on a webcast, a link to your website on an industry commentator’s blog post or perhaps a shout-out sent over social media.

 Earned media when harnessed correctly can shine a light on your business, your methods of working and the compelling reasons for working with you.
 Imagine an entire piece focusing on your brand and the value you deliver (perhaps the online B2B equivalent of a rock music magazine doing a feature on your band and covering your latest gig!).

 The organic use of earned media demonstrates the strength of genuine endorsement.
 It is classic word of mouth marketing, which has always been the most powerful, except just on a prolific scale.